10 Things To Include In Your Wedding Invitations

 #10.
 Details for Rehearsal Dinners, Welcome Parties, Brunches, and More

 Many couples wish to communicate details about before or after-wedding gatherings without having a separate mailing for each event.
-Maybe you want to share rehearsal dinner information with some guests, welcome party information for out of town guests, or invite all of your guests to a farewell brunch.
-These cards are typically smaller than the invitation itself, and can be worded more informally if you choose.
+Maybe you want to share rehearsal dinner information with some guests, welcome party information for out-of-town guests, or invite all of your guests to a farewell brunch.
+These cards are typically smaller than the invitation itself and can be worded more informally if you choose.

-Your save the dates and wedding invitations set the tone for your wedding, and also help guests plan for your big day!
+Your save-the-dates and wedding invitations set the tone for your wedding, and also help guests plan for your big day!
 Working directly with a wedding stationery professional will ensure that your guests feel informed and excited.

 Bio: Hello Tenfold is a stationery design studio dedicated to infusing style and personality into your wedding invitations.
-Founder and designer Ellie Snow combines her love for art, design, history, and paper to create life-long keepsakes at a variety of price points, from digital files to flat printed, letterpress, and foil stamped invitations.
-Ellie works closely with brides and grooms to create custom or semi-custom paper goods that match the style and personality of their event, and strives to make each customer feel like her most important.
+Founder and designer Ellie Snow combines her love for art, design, history, and paper to create life-long keepsakes at a variety of price points, from digital files to flat-printed, letterpress, and foil-stamped invitations.
+Ellie works closely with brides and grooms to create custom or semi-custom paper goods that match the style and personality of their event and strives to make each customer feel like her most important.

 Thanks to Lissa Gotwals, L’Amour Foto, Taken By Sarah, and Estudio Rojo for the photos used in this post.